philholden/react-iframe-bind/README.md

 * Compiling SASS to CSS and using JS to dynamically inject styles into the page
 * Use of [Webpack](http://webpack.github.io/) to dynamically package and stream dependencies.
 * Use of npm simultaneously as a client and server side package manager.
+* The use of flex-box only to create a flexible layout.
+Have a look at the CSS.
+To get this working in IE11 you will need to change `min-height: 100%` to `height: 100%`.

 Also check out the react style branch this demonstrates using `react-style` to style components using in line styles.
 This provides style isolation for components meaning you do not need to litter your markup with classes purely to apply styles to them.